monsieurpablo/IKEA-3D-Model-Download-Button/README.md

 ## Installation

 1. Install the [Tampermonkey](https://www.tampermonkey.net/) browser extension for your browser.
-2. Create a new script in Tampermonkey and paste the contents of `ikea-3d-model-downloader.user.js` into it.
+2. Click [this link](https://github.com/apinanaivot/IKEA-3D-Model-Download-Button/raw/refs/heads/main/ikea-3d-model-downloader.user.js) to install or update this script, or alternatively create a new script in Tampermonkey and paste the contents of `ikea-3d-model-downloader.user.js` into it.
 3. Save the script and ensure it's enabled in Tampermonkey.

 ## Usage